SEO for Sydney NDIS & Allied Health Providers

 For NDIS providers, the Google Map Pack (the three local results shown above organic listings) drives more enquiries than any other search feature.
 When someone searches "therapist near me" or "tax therapist [suburb]," the Map Pack appears first — and the top three listings capture over 60% of clicks.

-Winning the Map Pack comes down to three factors: relevance, distance, and prominence.
+For NDIS providers, winning the Map Pack comes down to three factors: relevance, distance, and prominence.
 You can't control distance (that's the searcher's location), but you can dominate relevance and prominence.

 Map Pack Domination Checklist